Specific Area Message Encoding: Event codes

 There are roughly 80 different event codes that are used in EAS.
 These codes are defined federally by the FCC for use in the EAS system and publicly by the Consumer Electronics Association (CEA) standard for SAME protocol weather radio receiver decoder units.

-All but the first six of these used to be optional and could be programmed into encoder/decoder units at the request of the broadcaster.
-However, a July 12, 2007 memo by the FCC now requires mandatory participation in state and local level EAS by broadcasters.
+All but the first six of these used to be optional and could be programmed into encoder or decoder units at the request of the broadcaster.
+However, a July 12, 2007, memo by the FCC now requires mandatory participation in state and local level EAS by broadcasters.
 Furthermore, the creation and evolution of a voluntary standard by the CEA in December 2003 has provided participating manufacturers of weather radio receivers a single definitive reference to use when designing and programming receivers.
 In addition, some receiver manufacturers have added an additional layer as to whether or not an event code can be user-suppressed (e.g., a Hurricane Warning in a Midwest US State) or will never be allowed to be suppressed (e.g., Nuclear Power Plant Warning).